Our mission is to create success life stories among transgender, genderqueer, gender non-conforming, gay, lesbian and bisexual individuals.

 Who is Ruby?

 Ruby was born in San Salvador, El Salvador.
 She fled a civil war when she was 16 years old.
-Now 43 years old, she has lived in Washington, D.C. for the past 27 years, where she has devoted the last 20 years to advocating for the inclusion of transgender, genderqueer, and gender non-conforming gay, lesbian, and bisexual people in main stream society.
+She has lived in Washington, D.C. for the past 35 years, where she has devoted the last 25+ years to advocating for the inclusion of transgender, genderqueer, and gender non-conforming gay, lesbian, and bisexual people in main stream society.

 She is a self-made, tireless advocate and leader for social justice, and her hard work has helped gain legal protections in Washington, D.C.
 She has fought for LGBTQ human rights, transgender liberation, immigration equality, and access to healthcare, and fought against hate crimes/violence and many other disparities and issues facing the communities that she represents.